laixintao/iredis/README.md

 ### CI

-We use[pexpect](https://pexpect.readthedocs.io/en/stable/) to test commandline behavior, since there are problems with circleci's tty, so we run pexpect-related tests on travis, and run unittest/black style check/flake8 check on circleci.
+We use [pexpect](https://pexpect.readthedocs.io/en/stable/) to test commandline behavior, since there are problems with circleci's tty, so we run pexpect-related tests on travis, and run unittest/black style check/flake8 check on circleci.

+For local development, you just run `pytest`, if all tests passed locally, it shall be passed on CI.

 ### Command Reference